olaruandreea/KattisProblems/README.md

 # KattisProblems
-Solutions to some problems from Open Kattis!!!!!!!!
+Solutions to some problems from Open Kattis written in Python!!!!!!!!